Tianyao-Ma/Eco-Express/README.md

 ## :fire: Key Features

 - **RESTful API via Spring MVC including registration, order creation, update, deletion and inquiry**.
-- **Optimized authentication using token based registration/login with Spring Securiry Framework and JWT**.
+- **Optimized authentication using token based registration/login with Spring Security Framework and JWT**.
 - **Budget-oriented recommendation algorithm**.
-- **Support real time package tracking with 4 status: placed, picked, cancelled, and delivered**.
+- **Support real time package tracking with 4 status: placed, picked, canceled, and delivered**.
 - **Utilized Hibernate to access and operate the data storage**.
 - **Used the Spring framework core technologies to loosely decouple all the components in the application**.
 - **Eco-themed and clutter-free frontEnd design using ReactJS, AntDesign and Google Js API to visualize the delivery route**.